mfractor/mfractor.github.io/docs/configuration/code-snippets.md

 ![Visual Studio for Macs code snippets pane](/img/code-snippets/code-snippets-preferences-window.png)

 This will open the **New template** wizard.
+For this code snippet we'll create a template for a new property that triggers a property changed method.

-For this code snippet we'll, define our code as below:
+We'll set our code snippets name to `notify_changed_property` and enter the , define our code as below:

 ![Visual Studio for Macs code template pane](/img/code-snippets/code-template-window.png)

+Lastly, we need to tell MFractor to use our code snippet when generating view model properties.
+We do this through an MFractor configuraiton file.

-Next, create an MFractor project configuration file named `app.mfc.xml` in the root directory with the following content:
+Create a file named `app.mfc.xml` in the root directory with the following content:

 ```
 <mfractor>